 Adjusting the Backrest for Lumbar Support

-Proper lumbar Support is essential for maintaining a healthy spine.
+Proper lumbar support is essential for maintaining a healthy spine.

 • Sit back in the chair and adjust the backrest height so that it aligns with the natural curve of your lower back.

-• If your chair has a separate lumbar Support feature, adjust it to provide firm Support to your lower back.
+• If your chair has a separate lumbar support feature, adjust it to provide firm support to your lower back.

-• Lumbar Support helps maintain the natural S-shape of your spine and prevents slouching or hunching.
+• Lumbar support helps maintain the natural S-shape of your spine and prevents slouching or hunching.

 Step 4: Adjusting the Armrests for Proper Positioning